rudderlabs/rudderstack-docs/destinations/appcues.md

 });
 ```

+{% hint style="info" %}
 The above call is directly passed on to Appcues via its `Appcues.track(eventName, [eventProperties])` call.
+{% endhint %}

 ## Page

-A page call contains information such as the URL or the name of the web page visited by the user.
-For more information, please refer to the [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) documentation.
+A `page` call contains information such as the URL or the name of the web page visited by the user.
+For more information on the `page` call, please refer to the [RudderStack API Specification](https://docs.rudderstack.com/rudderstack-api-spec) documentation.

 A sample `page` call looks like the following: